EmixVCT/GraphStudy/README.md

 ### Examples
 - Generate a graph with Barabàsi-Albert method and store it :
 `python3 ./src/main.py --gen-graph --method BA --out ba_graph.csv`
+OR (for specifie the number of vertices and m) `python3 ./src/main.py --gen-graph --method BA --out ba_graph.csv --vertices 100 --m 10`
 - Analyse it :
 `python3 ./src/main.py --analyze ./ba_graph.csv`
 Informations on the graph should be printed on your terminal, and you can find more results in the pdf report generated for you (for this example it should be ./ba_graph-report.pdf)